 The Fund's Board of Trustees may change the Fund's investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.
-The Fund may change its 80% policy of investing in stocks of small-cap companies only upon 60 days' notice to shareholders.
+The Fund may change its 80% policy of investing in medium-sized companies only upon 60 days' notice to shareholders.